-If the jaw joint or the muscles controlling them become inflamed or damaged, it can cause significant pain affecting your jaws and facial muscles.
+If the jaw joint or the muscles controlling it become inflamed or damaged, it can cause significant pain affecting your jaws and facial muscles.
 People with TMJ in Whitby can often awaken with chronic headaches.

 What Causes TMJ Disorder?